 Employee remuneration is paid out of the management and performance fees (if applicable).
-In total 40 staff members were involved during (some part of) the year 2024 (2023: 39), including consultants and including both part-time and full-time staff.
+In total 39 staff members were involved during (some part of) the year 2023 (2022: 41), including consultants and including both part-time and full-time staff.

-3 staff members earned more than Euro one million in relation to the performance results during the year 2024 (2023: one).
+One staff member earned more than Euro one million in relation to the performance results during the year 2023 (2022: zero).